 1. National Organization for Human Services (NOHS) – National Organization for Human Services (NOHS) membership looks at the professional development of individuals by providing job boards, evaluation of resumes, conferences, and volunteering opportunities.
 Membership in this organization also gives access to valuable resources and many publications.

 2. American Public Human Services Association (APHSA) – American Public Human Services Association (APHSA) is a nonprofit, bipartisan membership organization representing local and state health and human service agencies through leadership.
-They seek to influence modern-day practices and policies to support the well-being and health of all families and children that contribute to building stronger communities.
+They seek to influence modern-day practices and policies to support the well-being and health of all families and children and contribute to building stronger communities.

 3. Council for Standards in Human Service Education (CSHSE) – The Council for Standards in Human Service Education (CSHSE)was established to give more direction and focus to training and education in human services and mental health services throughout the United States.
 CSHSE is recognized under the Council for Higher Education Accreditation (CHEA).